 Paris Visite is an unlimited tourist travel pass that you can buy for one, two, three, or five calendar days.
 The "Paris Centre" version covers transportation in zones 1-3.
 For travel to zones 4 and 5 (including Charles de Gaulle Airport, Orly Airport, and Versailles), you'll need the more expensive "Paris and Île-de-France region" version, which covers all zones.

 Children from 4 to 10 pay half-price (again, kids 4 and under are free), and Paris Visite offers discounts on boat cruises and certain other tourist attractions.

 Mobilis is a pass for one calendar day.
 The price depends on the zones where you intend to travel; if you plan to stay within the city, a Zone 1 pass is all you need.

-The electronic Navigo weekly and monthly passes come in "two zones" or "all zones" versions.
+The electronic Navigo passes come in several versions.
 They're intended for Paris residents, but anyone can buy them.